psychgen/MoBaPsychGen-QC-pipeline/README.md

 python 3.8.10
 perl v5.32.1

-gwas.sif, python3.sif, r.sif containers from v1.0.0 release of [https://github.com/comorment/containers](https://github.com/comorment/containers/releases/tag/v1.0.0)
+gwas.sif, python3.sif, r.sif "COSGAP" containers from v1.0.0 release of [https://github.com/comorment/containers](https://github.com/comorment/containers/releases/tag/v1.0.0)
 ```

+For details on COSGAP containers, see the [documentation](https://cosgap.readthedocs.io/en/latest) and the corresponding [GitHub repository](https://github.com/comorment/containers).

-## Folder structure
+## Deprecated folder structure

-Folder structure in this repository re-organized, as original placement of files was inconsistent and not very thought through.
+The folder structure in this repository is re-organized, as original placement of files was inconsistent and not very thought through.
 As older scripts, e.g. ``qc_m1.sh`` or ``qc_m2.sh``, may refer to obsolete location of the files, here is an overview of how files were relocated:

 ```